-Phototherapeutic Keratectomy (PTK) is an advanced laser procedure used to treat corneal abnormalities such as scar tissue or an irregular surface that causes blurry vision or discomfort within the eye.
+Phototherapeutic Keratectomy (PTK) surgery is an advanced laser procedure used to treat corneal abnormalities such as scar tissue or an irregular surface that causes blurry vision or discomfort within the eye.

 During the PTK procedure, the eye is numbed with anesthetic drops to reduce any potential discomfort.
 The eye is held open with a special device to prevent blinking during the procedure.
 Dr Kumar will then remove the epithelium, the protective covering of the cornea, from the eye, while a laser reshapes the cornea to your unique specifications, which have been determined prior to treatment.
 The laser treatment takes less than a minute to perform.
 The epithelium will heal naturally to cover the treated area.

 The phototherapeutic keratectomy procedure is a cutting-edge vision correction procedure that utilises an excimer laser to reshape the cornea.
 This reshaping process aims to correct various corneal irregularities, leading to improved visual acuity.

 Before undergoing PTK surgery, a comprehensive preoperative evaluation is conducted.
 This evaluation involves a detailed examination of your eyes to assess your overall eye health and determine your eligibility for the procedure.

 Corneal topography or corneal mapping is essential to this assessment and helps identify the specific irregularities that need correction.

 On the day of the PTK surgery, you will be comfortably positioned in the surgical suite.
 Local anaesthesia eye drops are administered to ensure your comfort throughout the procedure.
 General anaesthesia is not required for PTK surgery as it is typically painless.

 Once the eye is sufficiently numb, the excimer laser is carefully calibrated to remove precise amounts of corneal tissue from the affected area.
 In general, PTK should be performed to remove less than 1/4 of the corneal thickness.